not-matt/PushUpClock/README.md

 ## Todo
-SHOW PROGRESS,     after exercise, give option to display exercise data using matplotlib

-REPS SCALING,      give a "too hard" or "too easy" option to adjust the number of reps to do next time.
+SHOW PROGRESS,     after exercise, give option to display exercise data using matplotlib REPS SCALING,      give a "too hard" or "too easy" option to adjust the number of reps to do next time.

-EXERCISE CYCLING,  prompt the user to do a different exercise each time.